 - Litter is a safety hazard.
 It is a breeding ground for fire and disease.
-Ingesting litter causes injury or death to thousands of pets, wild and farm animals.
+Ingesting litter causes injury or death to thousands of pets, as well as wild and farm animals.

 - Litter is a breeding ground for rats and disease-causing bacteria.

-- Litter causes injury and accidents to people, especially on our highways, beaches, waterways, and recreational areas.
+- Litter causes injury and accidents to people, especially on highways, beaches, waterways, and recreational areas.

 Litter won’t go away unless each of us takes responsibility to not litter.

 - Litterbugs are everywhere.
-Even the best intentioned of us litter – mainly because we don’t think about it, or believe someone else will pick it up for us.
+Even the most well-intentioned litter – mainly because we don’t think about it, or believe someone else will pick it up for us.